Saskatoon Internet

 FTTH Fibre Crown Corp Local

-SaskTel is Saskatchewan’s provincially-owned telecommunications provider, serving over 1.4 million customers.
+SaskTel is Saskatchewan’s provincially owned telecommunications provider, serving over 1.4 million customers.
 As a Crown corporation, profits are reinvested into the province rather than going to outside shareholders.
 Their infiNET fibre network is Saskatchewan’s largest, covering both urban Saskatoon and expanding rapidly to rural communities.

-In 2012, SaskTel began rolling out fibre-to-the-home infrastructure, and by 2021 they had invested over $300 million in capital improvements.
+In 2012, SaskTel began rolling out fibre to the home infrastructure, and by 2021 they had invested over $300 million in capital improvements.
 Their 5G network launched in Saskatoon in 2021 with Samsung as the equipment supplier.

 PlanDownloadUploadPrice (Promo)Regular Price